ImSmoking/budget-manager/README.md

 `docker-compose exec php bin/console --env=test doctrine:fixtures:load --quiet`

 Once that is done the tests can be run using the `docker-compose exec php composer run-tests` composer script.

+### Important note
+ Loading data with Doctrine fixtures and updating entities with schema update command should only bee run in dev env.
+ Use Doctrine migration for adding changes that should also apply on production.